 By Michael Roddy LONDON (Reuters) - Adele, whose latest album "25" has smashed sales records in its first week of release, announced on Thursday she would begin a 15-week concert tour of Britain, Ireland and continental Europe in February.
 Fans applauded the tour, Adele's first in four years, on Twitter while media sites noted that the 27-year-old singer appeared to have overcome her self-professed fear of performing before large crowds.
 Adele, announcing the tour in a brief video on her website, said the reports of her fear of performing had been exaggerated.

 The Official Empire Commerce Experience, which opens to digital consumers Wednesday, offers an eclectic mix of clothes and accessories either featured in the TV show or inspired directly by its characters.
 A partnership between Twentieth Century FOX Consumer Products and Delivery Agent, it will initially focus on items such as varsity jackets and jersey dresses but will soon expand into homeware.
 "We are thrilled to uniquely extend the global phenomenon of EMPIRE through a shopping experience accessible across the platforms that fans use to engage with the show," said Peter Leeb, Vice President, Global Brand Management & Strategy, Twentieth Century Fox Consumer Products.

-Our guide to this week's album releases also features the week's top new music videos from artists like Blur, Sleater-Kinney, Alt-J, and U2, plus brand new streaming music from the likes of Swervedriver, Death Cab for Cutie, and Of Montreal.
+Our guide to this week's (and last week's) album releases also features the week's top new music videos from artists like David Bowie, CHVRCHES, and Panda Bear, plus brand new streaming music from Savages, Junior Boys, EMA, and more.
 Read and Post Comments | Get the full article at Metacritic